As the Government Reopens, IRS Faces Mounting Backlogs and Renewed Public Frustration

 Editor’s Note: This post is part of the ‘GPCPAs Info Hub,’ an initiative dedicated to empowering you with the knowledge and strategies needed to navigate the complexities of the U.S. tax system and financial strategies.
 Visit our Information Hub, a curated resource offering the latest in tax, economic, and business news, alongside actionable guidance on tax strategies, accounting, and business advisory—because Planning Tomorrow starts here.

-- How IRS Cuts and the Government Shutdown Are Affecting Taxpayers
+- After the Shutdown: How IRS Cuts Continue Affecting Taxpayers

 - IRS Tax Brackets for 2026: What Business Owners Need to Know